ocpi/ocpi/credentials.md

 If successful, the server must generate a new token and respond with the client's new credentials to access the server's system.
 The credentials object in the response also contains extra information about the server such as its business details.

-This must return a `405 method not allowed` if the client was already registered.
+This must return a `HTTP status code 405: method not allowed` if the client was already registered.

 ### 1.3 __PUT__ Method